 610 is Anthony Lipira.
 Wow, I just had major Deja Vu…almost like I’m said that before.
 Well, it’s because I have.
 610 has been consistently releasing new music for years now.
-We’ve reviewed his music here, here and, here.
-I think that if you check the previous reviews we have written about him you’ll find that Anthony has grown over the years, a lot In fact.
 I think “Life With The Czar” is one of his best overall releases yet.

 I must say that one of my favorite things about 610 is his ability to take constructive criticism.
 He’s grown tons over the years as a songwriter, producer, and musician.
 I am particularly fond of how he is progressing as a producer (or with his producer).
 There are some highlights on this new EP that show major growth as an artist.
 He’s starting to really dial in his guitar sounds and he’s been using some tighter drum loops that are helping the grooves.
 So, let’s dig deeper with a few of the tunes…